microsoft/azure-iot-developer-kit/docs/_projects/02-remote-monitoring.md

 last_modified_at: 2017-06-28
 ---

-In this tutorial, you learn how to run a sample app on DevKit to send sensor data to your Azure IoT Suite.
+In this tutorial, you learn how to run a sample app on your DevKit to send sensor data to your Azure IoT Suite.

 {% include toc icon="columns" %}